Kengkou metro station

 Kengkou (坑口站 (Kēngkǒu Zhàn)) is a station on the Taoyuan Airport MRT located in Luzhu District, Taoyuan City, Taiwan.
 The station opened for commercial service on 2 March 2017.

 Station overview

 This elevated station has two island platforms and four tracks, although Express trains do not currently stop at this station.
 The station is 108.0 m long and 35.8 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

 In 2026, the Green line of the Taoyuan Metro will open, with an interchange to the Airport MRT provided at this station (code name G32).